CodeBytes-PDX/Hangman_Challenge/JS1/README.md

 # hangman-game-node
+This is folder for the implementation from Jacob, Brian, J.D., and Ron's group.

 Implementation of the classic hangman game using NodeJS, and React.
 The methods for getting user input and drawing the hangman are provided.
 Logic for the game progression is not implemented yet.